 Pantai Nyang Nyang – Best Uluwatu Beaches

-The Karang Boma Cliff is one of the best sunset viewpoints on the island of Bali, Indonesia.
-I have visited this particular viewpoint in Uluwatu on countless occasions to explore the unique cliffs that soar high above the waves below.
-The Karang Boma Cliff over looks one of the best Uluwatu Beaches on the Bukit Peninsula Bali.
+Karang Boma Cliff is without a doubt one of the best sunset viewpoints on the island of Bali.
+I have visited this particular viewpoint in Uluwatu on countless occasions to explore the unique cliffs that soar high above the beach below.
+The Karang Boma Cliff overlooks one of the best Uluwatu Beaches on the Bukit Peninsula.